yousefelassal/quote-cron/README.md

 > A successful person is one who can lay a firm foundation with the bricks that others throw at him or her.

 > Freedom is the right to live as we wish.

+> Our work is the presentation of our capabilities.